-- The vaccination began in late February and is expected to be completed by July 1 for all adults in Mongolia.
+- The vaccination began in late February in Mongolia.

-- Mongolia’s efforts to source vaccines (Pfizer, AstraZeneca, Sputnik V, Sanofi) are focused on India, Russia, China as well as assistance from the Covax initiative.
-Mongolia travel restrictions
+- Mongolia’s efforts to source vaccines (Pfizer, AstraZeneca, Sputnik V, Vero Cell) are focused on India, Russia, China as well as assistance from the Covax initiative.

 Mongolia Travel Restrictions – Coronavirus (Covid-19)